-Car rental companies include Alamo, Avis, Budget, Europcar, Hertz and National.
+Car rental companies include Alamo, Avis, Budget, Europcar and Hertz.
 Travellers should ensure they hire their car on the French side of the border if they are going to France, and vice-versa.
 It is only about three miles (5km) into town.

-Taxis can be found outside of the arrival terminal and it costs about CHF 40 to the city centre (a bit extra for luggage).
+Taxis can be found outside of the arrival terminal.
 The trip is three miles (5km) and commute times vary according to traffic.
 Taxis are metered and there are around 60 registered taxi ranks in Geneva.

 Transfer between terminals

 Terminal 2 is only used for charter flights in the winter months and is usually closed.